produnis/quarto-timer/README.md

 ## Usage

-You can add timers using
+You can add timers using:

 - raw HTML
-- LUA filter
+- LUA filter (recommended)

 ### Raw HTML
 If you want to add a timer in raw HTML, you can use the following code snippet in your `qmd`-File: